jetbrains-academy/introduction_to_python/Introduction/Comments/task.md

 Comments should be complete sentences.
 The first word should be capitalized, unless it is an identifier that begins with a lower case letter.
 Ensure that your comments are clear and easily understandable to other people.
-Python coders from non-English speaking countries: please write your comments **in English**, unless you are 120% sure that the code will never be read by people who don't speak your language.

 #### Block Comments